EFTI4EU/reference-implementation/implementation/README.md

 - **Postgresql:** the main database of the gate.
 Postgresql is a widely used relational database system.
 It is used both for long term persistent data (mainly for the registry of identifiers), but also to manage the request lifecycle and other useful purposes.
 - **RabbitMQ:** a message broker to handle asynchronous requests.
 RabbitMQ is a widely used message broker based on MQTP protocol (among others).
 All the asynchronous requests all placed in an appropriate queue inside RabbitMQ before being processed.
 - **Keycloak:** an authentication server.
-Keycloak is used as an example of real authentication server based on OIDC/Oauth2 for authentication, identification and authorization purposes.
+Keycloak is used as an example of a real authentication server based on OIDC/Oauth2 for authentication, identification and authorization purposes.
 This is not intended to be used in production; member states should adapt this reference implementation to use real authentication systems provided by the underlying authorities.
 - **Domibus**: eDelivery access point.
 Domibus is an eDelivery (AS4) access point implementation provided by the european commission. it comes with its tow own dependencies: MariaDB as mandatory database system, and ActiveMQ as a message broker required when Domibus is deployed with more than one instance.

 ## Interfaces